Electromagnetic form factors of the $\Omega^-$ baryon in the spacelike and timelike regions: Electromagnetic form factors in the timelike and spacelike regions

 \section{Electromagnetic form factors in the timelike and spacelike regions}

 In the present section, we tested if the parametrizations discussed in the previous section are suitable to describe the available $\Omega^-$ electromagnetic form factor data.

-We divide the study in three steps: \begin{itemize} \item First, we tested if the simplest parametrizations, based on radial wave functions (\ref{eq-psiS})--(\ref{eq-psiD1}), defined by the asymptotic forms $G_{E0}$, $G_{M1} \propto 1/Q^4$ and $G_{E2}$, $G_{M3} \propto 1/Q^6$ are compatible with the lattice QCD data (spacelike region). \item In a second step, we tested if the same kind of parametrization can also describe the timelike data, more specifically the data associated with the effective form factor $|G (q^2)|$ from CLEO. \item At the end, we tested if a modified model based on the radial wave functions (\ref{eq-psiSb})--(\ref{eq-psiD1b}) is consistent with the large $Q^2$ condition (\ref{eqGM3extra}), and debate the range of $Q^2$ where the relation can be fulfilled. \end{itemize}
+We divide the study in three steps: \begin{itemize} \item First, we tested if the simplest parametrizations, based on radial wave functions (\ref{eq-psiS})--(\ref{eq-psiD1}), defined by the asymptotic forms $G_{E0}$, $G_{M1} \propto 1/Q^4$ and $G_{E2}$, $G_{M3} \propto 1/Q^6$ are compatible with the lattice QCD data [spacelike (SL) region]. \item In a second step, we tested if the same kind of parametrization can also describe the timelike data, more specifically the data associated with the effective form factor $|G (q^2)|$ from CLEO [timelike (TL) region]. \item At the end, we tested if a modified model based on the radial wave functions (\ref{eq-psiSb})--(\ref{eq-psiD1b}) is consistent with the large-$Q^2$ condition (\ref{eqGM3extra}) and debate the range of $Q^2$ where the relation can be fulfilled.
+[In the following, we use LQ2 to label the large-$Q^2$ condition (\ref{eqGM3extra})]. \end{itemize}

 In a previous study~\cite{Omega2}, we considered only the lattice data in the region $Q^2 \le 1$ GeV$^2$ for $G_{E0}$ and $G_{M1}$, from Ref.~\cite{Alexandrou10}, because we were more focused in the \mbox{low-$Q^2$} behavior of the form factors, including the results for $G_{E2}(0)$ and $G_{M3} (0)$.
 In the present work, we extend the range to $Q^2 \le 2$ GeV$^2$, in order to take into account large-$Q^2$ effects on the form factors, which are pertinent to the timelike region.
 We discard the lattice QCD data for $Q^2 > 2$ GeV$^2$, because those simulations are affected by very large error bars, and cannot be used to discriminate between different parametrizations.